anno-mods/AnnoMapEditor/README.md

 ## Features

-- open, view and save map templates (`.a7tinfo` and [FileDBReader](https://github.com/anno-mods/FileDBReader) `.xml`)
+- open map templates from the game, or extracted files (`.a7tinfo` and [FileDBReader](https://github.com/anno-mods/FileDBReader) `.xml`)
-- open map templates directly from the `.rda` game archives
-- move islands
+- rearrange islands
-- save as playable mod
+- save as ready-to-play mod (Old World in Sandbox mode only)
+- save as map template for manual modding

 ## Roadmap

-- move, change islands
 - add, remove islands
+- change islands type
 - resize session
 - fertilities, mine slots
+- save Cap Trelawney, Arctic, Enbesa as mod
-- save as playable mod for other regions
+- save New World as mod mod after DLC12

+There won't be a save as new region.
+It's not reliable to do so without manual editing.

 ## Changelog

-### [Unreleased]
+### 0.4

 - Move islands
-- Save as playable mod
+- Save as playable mod (Old World only)

 ### 0.3